pepyatka/pepyatka-server/README.md

 - POST /v1/posts
 - POST /v1/posts/:postId/like
 - POST /v1/posts/:postId/unlike

 - POST /v1/comments
 - DELETE /v1/comments/:commentId
 - PATCH /v1/comments/:commentId

 - GET /v1/users/:userId
 - GET /v1/users/:username/subscriptions
 - GET /v1/users/:username/subscribers - returns Posts timeline subscribers

+# not implemented yet
+- GET /v1/groups
+- GET /v1/groups/:groupId
+- GET /v1/groups/:groupId/subscribers - returns Posts timeline subscribers
+- GET /v1/groups/:groupId/posts
+- DELETE /v1/groups/:groupId
+- PATCH /v1/groups/:groupId
+- POST /v1/groups

-- GET /v1/top/:category - returns array of Users with the highest statistics in category
+- GET /v1/top/:category - returns an array of users with the highest statistics in a category.
+Category could be one of { "posts", "likes", "discussions", "subscriptions", "subscribers" }

 SEARCH API
 ---

-- GET /v1/search/:searchQuery - returns all posts witch equal searchQuery.
+- GET /v1/search/:searchQuery - returns all posts which equals searchQuery.

-Search query is string.
-Search query can contains keywords.
+Search query is a string of keywords.
 Keywords:
-    intitle:query (search query in post's body)
+- intitle:query (search query in post's body)
-    incomment:query (search query in comment's body)
+- incomment:query (search query in comment's body)
-    from:username (search by username)
+- from:username (search by username)
-    AND
+- AND
-    OR
+- OR
-    ' ' - It's whitespace
+- ' ' (whitespace)

-If you write word without keyword, it means that elasticSearch will search in post's and comment's bodies.
+If you enter a search phrase that does not match keywords above, search engine will search it in post's and comment's bodies.

-Example: this AND intitle:that OR incomment:blabla from:user
+Example: this AND intitle:that OR incomment:comment from:user.
+Search

-ElasticSearch will return you posts which contain 'that' in post's body and 'this' in post's or comment's body.

-And, it will return posts which contain 'blabla' in comment's body and written by 'user'.
+engine will return posts that contain 'that' in post's body and 'this' in post's or comment's body, also it will return posts that contain 'comment' in comment's body and written by user 'user'.